 3 Myths of Corrective Exercise: It’s NOT about Correcting Dysfunction

-This is a 4-part blog and video series put together by Dr. Evan Osar to help you uncover the 3 biggest myths surrounding corrective exercise and help you create a strategy to overcome so you can help your clients get faster, better results.
+This is a 4-part blog series put together by Dr. Evan Osar to help you uncover the 3 biggest myths surrounding corrective exercise and help you create a strategy to overcome so you can help your clients get faster, better results.

 Part 1: [You Are Here] 3 Myths of Corrective Exercise: It’s NOT about Correcting Dysfunction

 Hi there, this is Doctor Evan Osar, founder of Fitness Education Seminars and developer of the Integrated Movement System™.
-Welcome to this 3-part video series on the 3 myths of corrective exercise.
+Welcome to this 3-part series on the 3 myths of corrective exercise.
 Corrective exercise is one of those terms that’s been thrown around the industry for quite a few years (just like “functional training,” “sports-specific training,” “core training,” etc.), and it means a lot of different things to different people.
 So what we want to do in this 3-part series is actually define corrective exercise and uncover the 3 myths that surround it and muddle the concept of corrective exercise.

 Myth #1—Corrective exercise is designed to correct a certain dysfunction.